-Our data-driven digital PR campaigns secure inbound media coverage, and links, for our clients on high-DA websites.
+Our data-driven digital PR strategy secures top-tier earned media coverage (and links) for our clients on high-DA websites.
 This type of coverage and brand mentions establish them as subject matter experts.
 They have the added benefit of transferring some of that page authority and reputation to our clients’ websites, which in turn, leads to SEO improvements.

-When we measure the link building aspect of our digital PR success, we focus, in part, on three different types of links: built, organic, and syndication.
+When we measure the link building aspect of our digital PR success metrics, we focus, in part, on three different types of links: built, organic, and syndication.

 Built links: These are links earned directly from our outreach efforts and relationships we’ve built with journalists.
 When we look at digital PR metrics, built links reflect our relationships with journalists that lead to top-tier media coverage.